turion/rhine/automaton/README.md

 (which are essentially effectful state machines) and has inspired the design and API of this package to a great extent.
 (Feel free to extend this list by other notable libraries.)
-But all of these are implemented in the final encoding.
+But all of these are implemented recursively.

-I am aware of only two fleshed-out implementations of effectful automata in the initial encoding, both of which have been a big inspiration for this package:
+I am aware of only two fleshed-out implementations of effectful automata in the coalgebraic encoding, both of which have been a big inspiration for this package:

 * [`essence-of-live-coding`](https://hackage.haskell.org/package/essence-of-live-coding) restricts the state type to be serializable, gaining live coding capabilities, but sacrificing on expressivity.